iibarbari/inkstats/README.md

-# KOReader Stats Viewer 📖📊
+# inkstats | KOReader Reading Statistics Viewer 📖📊

 A privacy-first web app for visualizing your **reading statistics exported from KOReader**.